PCS Wireless, LLC Privacy Policy

 2) The personal information we collect

-- Financial and anti‑fraud/KYC information provided by companies (e.g., bank details for settlement, screening results), to the extent needed for onboarding and compliance.
+• Financial, due-diligence, and antifraud information provided by companies (such as bank details for settlement and screening results), to the extent necessary for onboarding, compliance, fraud prevention, and risk management.

 3) How we use personal information